 PM 849 Learning Communities: Practical Theology and Christian Education.
 The seminar engages methods of practical theology with a focus on Christian education in relationship with studies in learning organizations and communities of practice.
 6 units.
-PhD theology and methodology will be engaged in the study of various topics, including religions, the self, society, globalization, generational change, race and ethnicity, pluralism, digital media, and the gospel/ecclesiology.
-6 units.
 PhD

 PM 856 Practical Theology Methods.
 Practical theology offers distinctive methods for advanced research in the field.
 This PhD seminar is customized for each offering to allow the professor to instruct students in their approach to doing practical theology while instilling appreciation for other methods as well.
 Prerequisite: Permission of instructor.
 6 units.
 PhD